Probabilistic Numerical Methods for Partial Differential Equations and Bayesian Inverse Problems: Experiments

 \section{Experiments}

-This section deploys PMMs to solve two relevant and challenging inverse problems.
-The first is an application to Electrical Impedance Tomography (EIT), an infinite-dimensional inverse problem with linear governing equations.
+The empirical performance of PMM is now explored.
+The first application considers electrical impedance tomography (EIT), an infinite-dimensional inverse problem with linear governing equations.
 The second is a more challenging application to the steady-state Allen--Cahn equation, a finite-dimensional inverse problem with non-linear governing equations.
-These two applications combine to illustrate the salient properties of the method.
+These two applications combine to illustrate the salient properties of the method.\footnote{The numerical experiments in this section can be reproduced using the Python library hosted at \url{https://github.com/jcockayne/bayesian_pdes}.}